stqry/memcacheha/README.md

 	* The node fails to respond to any operation within a timeout (100ms)
 	* The node responds with a Server Error

+## Caveat

+Because memcacheha relies on client-side synchronisation, it is important to ensure that the local machine time is accurate.
+Use of [ntp](https://en.wikipedia.org/wiki/Network_Time_Protocol) or similar is recommended.

 ## Contributing

 Contributions are welcome.
 Please follow the [code of conduct](./code_of_conduct.md).